 • The final internal ratings provided to students should have the ratings against each course criterion.
 This final rating will be based on the assessment records kept over the year, as shown in the assessment record at pg.
 5-6 of the Internal Assessment document.

-• An example Final Internal Ratings Report for students and School Self-Evaluation: Quality Assurance Tool for Standard 6 are available for schools to use.
+• An example Final Internal Ratings Report is available for schools to use.

 • The student information sheet on Understanding Assessment may be a useful resource for schools to provide to students and parents to help them better understand criterion-based assessment and how the criterion achievement ratings translate to the overall award for the course.